Contact us whenever you need it! +1 855 997 0206Contact hours: Mon-Fri 8am - 10pm ET

 Florida Power of Attorney Requirements

-There are a number of important requirements that must be met before someone can bring a Florida Power of Attorney into effect.
+There are a number of important legal requirements in Florida that must be met before someone can bring a Power of Attorney into effect.
 These are as follows.

 First of all, when creating a Durable document it must contain specific phrasing about how the powers cannot be revoked by incapacity unless the situation falls under Chapter 709 of Florida Statutes.
 The POA document also must be fully and correctly completed with all the necessary details such as: